iqlusioninc/liquidity-staking-module/x/staking/spec/README.md

 This module will be used in the Cosmos Hub, the first Hub in the Cosmos network.

 This module has been extended with a liquid staking implementation to enable the creation of nonfungible tokenized staking shares to be used to be synthetic staked assets.
+The governing philosphy of this design is that it optimizes for allowing a smooth upgrade path from the existing cosmos staking module at the expense of the usability of the native staking token.
+It is anticipated that DAOs will form that accept these assets and issue a more usable underlying asset.

 ## Contents